craigthackerx/craigthacker-dot-dev/docs/_posts/2021-11-06-ranking-certifications-difficulty.md

 ## So what's next?

-I plan to sit atleast 2 more certifications before the end of 2021 and try to update this list with my verdict of those, but hopefully this list has given an idea of how difficult I have judged the exams I have done thus far.
+I plan to sit at least 1 more certifications before the end of 2021 and try to update this list with my verdict of those, but hopefully this list has given an idea of how difficult I have judged the exams I have done thus far.

 <p align="center">
     <img src="/assets/memes/meme11.jpg">